ApratimPhadke/Johnson-Counter-/README.md

 ## Overview

-`{{PROJECT_NAME}}` is a clean, well-documented Verilog project meant to demonstrate digital design patterns (finite state machines, shift registers, counters, testbenches and waveform analysis).
+`Johnson Counter ` is a clean, well-documented Verilog project meant to demonstrate digital design patterns (finite state machines, shift registers, counters, testbenches and waveform analysis).
 Replace this paragraph with a 2–4 line description of your specific repo: what problem it solves, which modules are important, and what a new visitor should look at first.

 ---